“Closet, Closet…what shall I wear today?

 "I think you may need to purge and rid yourself of those unsightly things.

-Can you do it, can you part with what is out of style and doesn’t fit?
-Can you become again a beautiful, fashionable and functional Closet?
+Can you do it?
+Can you part with what is out of style and doesn’t fit?
+Can you become a beautiful, fashionable, and functional Closet again?
 I hope so as you are one of my favorite places to be."

-- Items that need altered and or cleaned.
+- Items that need to be altered and or cleaned.

 - Items that need another piece to complete the look.